 Fall or Spring (3) Whittenburg.
-(Not Offered in 2003-2004)

 An examination of American social patterns from 1607 to 1800.
 Special emphasis on long-range trends of change and consistency.
 Topics will include, but not be limited to, economic, demographic, political, and religious developments.

 564. The New South.